The Vermont Statutes Online

 (C) Nothing in subdivision (7) or (8)(A) of this section shall be construed as including within the definition of discrimination or rebates any of the following practices:

-(iii) readjustment of the rate of premium for a group insurance policy based on the loss or expense thereunder, at the end of the first or any subsequent policy year of insurance thereunder, which may be made retroactive only for such policy year.
+(iii) readjustment of the rate of premium for a group insurance policy based on the loss or expense under the group insurance policy at the end of the first or any subsequent policy year of insurance under the group policy, which may be made retroactive only for such policy year;

 (9) Unfair claim settlement practices.
 Committing or performing with such frequency as to indicate a business practice any of the following:

 (A) misrepresenting pertinent facts or insurance policy provisions relating to coverage at issue;

 (B) failing to acknowledge and act reasonably promptly upon communications with respect to claims arising under insurance policies;